 Kansas State University is building on its successes and looking forward to exciting changes on the horizon.
 Throughout the university, academic and athletic facilities are receiving renovations and additions, which will provide quality facilities to students, faculty, alumni and fans.

 Thanks to the generous gifts from donors, Kansas State University is embarking on a new chapter full of buildings with unique capabilities.

-The expansion, a $56 million project of the chilled water system is in progress for the Manhattan campus.
+The Chilled Water Plant Expansion, a $56 million project of the chilled water system, is in progress for the Manhattan campus.
 This project is in line with the K-State 2025 strategic plan to build an efficient, reliable and cost-effective central utility plant that provides the capacity for campus expansion.
 The new chiller plant building is planned to be large enough to eventually allow for the installation of four 2,500 ton chiller units providing for future projected cooling needs.